justintv/Twitch-API/resources/chat.md

 `GET /chat/:channel/emoticons`

-Get the emoticons that can be used in a chat.
+Returns an array of emoticon objects that can be used in the specified channel's chat.

 ### Response